marazt/RestMocker/README.md

 **1.0.2 - 2015/05/21**

 * Added Ninject IoC.
-I wanted to use Ninject OwinHost too, but there is a problem that after downloading these package, project needs tp reference System.Web because of routing - and this is bad.
-So it is done without is.
+I wanted to use Ninject OwinHost too, but there is a problem that after downloading these package, project needs to reference System.Web because of routing - and this is bad.